wjn922/FaceRecognition/README.md

 # Face Recognition

-face recognition using python and mysql
+Face recognition using python and mysql.

 *******